 Empathy is not about emotion…it’s about understanding

-Rather than try to pull people’s heartstrings, we should be providing our donors more opportunities to deepen their understanding and consciousness around the critical issues that shape our programs.
+Rather than try to pull on people’s heartstrings, we should be providing our donors with more opportunities to deepen their understanding and consciousness around the critical issues that shape our programs.
 Until our donors understand the perspectives of the people who are affected by our nonprofits’ programs, they will continue to assume, judge, and project their own ideas, values, and feelings onto others.

 This is not to say that the act of giving is not an emotional one—it is.
 The process of increasing one’s awareness and understanding of systemic issues is also emotionally charged.
-So, let’s harness the power of emotion to deepen learning, enhance self-awareness, and connect with others, not just inspire superficial and fleeting catharsis.
+So, let’s harness the power of emotion to deepen learning, enhance self-awareness, and connect with others, not just to inspire superficial and fleeting catharsis.

 - Provide opportunities to engage your donors in deeper conversations through educational opportunities (yes, even virtual ones!).